Your major: Skills for the future

 Advanced skills for study and research

-The style of teaching and learning changes significantly: you need to work more independently, and you need to find out a lot of information by yourself.
-If you’re doing IB, the extended essay is a bridge leading to this new approach, and the KE course in study and research skills helps you prepare for this, as well as helping other students prepare for the independent research which is such an important component of university study.
+At university, the style of teaching and learning changes significantly: you need to work more independently, and you need to find out a lot of information by yourself.
+If you’re doing IB, the extended essay is a bridge leading to this new approach.
+This course helps you prepare for this kind of research-oriented work, but also more generally for the transitions needed in the final years at high school and beyond.

 The challenge of the future

 For those who are less focused on specific skills, there is an exciting alternative.
 The challenge of the future invites you to consider the developments we can expect in technology and in society over the next few decades.
 We look at the challenges, and possible ways of confronting them.
 What impact will the changes have on your future career, and possibly before that on the choices you make for university?